Notre Dame’s president tests positive for coronavirus

 The Rev. John Jenkins sent an email to university students and staff saying he was tested after finding out a colleague with whom he has been in regular contact tested positive for COVID-19.

-“My symptoms are mild and I will continue work from home,” Jenkins said in the message provided by a university spokesman.
+“My symptoms are mild and I will continue work from home,” Jenkins, 66, said in the message provided by a university spokesman.

 Earlier this week, Jenkins apologized for not wearing a mask during Saturday’s Rose Garden ceremony for Judge Amy Coney Barrett, President Donald Trump’s Supreme Court nominee who is a Notre Dame graduate and law professor.